 So why doesn’t the rest of the world want to enjoy extra sunlight and make the most of the day?
 Not all countries benefit from sunlight in the same way.

 For example, countries close to the equator, such as Chile, don’t see dramatic changes in sunlight even as seasons flow.
-Countries further from the quarter benefit from DST the most which is why it's permanent in these parts of the world.
+Countries further from the equator benefit from DST the most which is why it's permanent in these parts of the world.

 Daylight Saving Time (DST) has an interesting history in America which once caused a lot of confusion with clocks moving forward and back without any type of formal law.